Cord factor

-Cord factor, or trehalose dimycolate, is a glycolipid molecule found in the cell wall of Mycobacterium tuberculosis and similar species.
+Cord factor, or trehalose dimycolate (TDM), is a glycolipid molecule found in the cell wall of Mycobacterium tuberculosis and similar species.
 It is the primary lipid found on the exterior of M. tuberculosis cells.
 Cord factor influences the arrangement of M. tuberculosis cells into long and slender formations, giving its name.
 Cord factor is virulent towards mammalian cells and critical for survival of M. tuberculosis in hosts, but not outside of hosts.
 Cord factor has been observed to influence immune responses, induce the formation of granulomas, and inhibit tumor growth.
 The antimycobacterial drug SQ109 is thought to inhibit TDM production levels and in this way disrupts its cell wall assembly.

 Structure

 A cord factor molecule is composed of a sugar molecule, trehalose (a disaccharide), composed of two glucose molecules linked together.
 Trehalose is esterified to two mycolic acid residues.
 One of the two mycolic acid residues is attached to the sixth carbon of one glucose, while the other mycolic acid residue is attached to the sixth carbon of the other glucose.
 Therefore, cord factor is also named trehalose-6,6'-dimycolate.
 The carbon chain of the mycolic acid residues vary in length depending on the species of bacteria it is found in, but the general range is 20 to 80 carbon atoms.
 Cord factor's amphiphilic nature leads to varying structures when many cord factor molecules are in close proximity.
 On a hydrophobic surface, they spontaneously form a crystalline monolayer.
 This crystalline monolayer is extremely durable and firm; it is stronger than any other amphiphile found in biology.
 This monolayer also forms in oil-water, plastic-water, and air-water surfaces.
 In an aqueous environment free of hydrophobic surfaces, cord factor forms a micelle.
 Furthermore, cord factor interlocks with lipoarabinomannan (LAM), which is found on the surface of M. tuberculosis cells as well, to form an asymmetrical bilayer.
 These properties cause bacteria that produce cord factor to grow into long, intertwining filaments, giving them a rope- or cord-like appearance when stained and viewed through a microscope (hence the name).